olistamplay/stamplay-selfkickstarter/README.md

 * Add social login like Google or Twitter to enrich user's identity
 * Add possibility to comment your project form logged User
+* Add grunt or gulp task to minify all assets
+* Add custom 404 page
 * _Your idea here… ?_

 Again, for any questions drop an email to [giuliano.iacobelli@stamplay.com](mailto:giuliano.iacobelli@stamplay.com) :)